-Foreword by David Neuman, director Magasin 3 Stockholm Konsthall.
+Prologue by David Neuman, director Magasin 3 Stockholm Konsthall

-Publisher: Magasin 3 Stockholm Konsthall.
+Publisher: Magasin 3 Stockholm Konsthall

-Subject and Dedication M C M X C by Bo Nilsson
+Subject and dedication M C M X C by Bo Nilsson

 At the writing of this article the painting by Leonard Forslund currently on view at Magasin 3 was still being executed.
 Consequently, any attempt at a detailed description of it is a hazardous enterprise.
 However, I do not believe that the changes that remain will be so radical as to affect the general character of the work.